IBM/kubernetes-networking/README.md

 Events:            <none>
 ```

-A ClusterIP service provides a stable virtual IP address which distributes TCP connections (or UDP datagrams) to a targeted set of pods (called endpoints).
+A ClusterIP service provides a stable virtual IP address which distributes TCP connections (or UDP packets) to a targeted set of pods (called endpoints).
 Here we can see that the redis-master service has the virtual IP address `172.21.193.14` and that it distributes requests to the redis-master's pod IP address `172.30.108.139`.
 The redis-slave service has a virtual IP address `172.21.60.238` and it distributes requests to the redis-slave's pod IP addresses `172.30.108.140` and `172.30.58.206`.

 The method by which Kubernetes implements the virtual IP address varies by Kubernetes release.
 In the 1.10 release used in this tutorial the default method is to
-use iptables to translate (NAT) the virtual IP addresses to the pod IP addresses and the choice of pod IP is random.
+use iptables to translate (Network Address Translation) the virtual IP addresses to the pod IP addresses and the choice of pod IP is random.

 ## Service discovery